Products Data Loggers / Handhelds Data Logger

 • Customize your data collection by choosing logging intervals and configurations that fit your needs.

-• Retrieve your data with our free GP Reader app available for Android devices (iOS coming soon).
+• Retrieve sensor data with our free GP Reader app available for Android devices (iOS coming soon).

 Bluetooth SDI-12 Data Logger